Digital Image Processing

 Description

-Lectures include some basic recalls on important concepts of signals such as sampling, quantization, Fourier transform, Filtering (noise reduction, edge detection), etc; Some key elements in human vision, color images, image quality; The introduction of some useful tools and techniques like Hough Transform, Mathematical Morphology, Optical Flow; And finally some basic knowledge in Stereo vision and 3D.
+The course includes a review of some important points of signal processing for digital images such as sampling, quantization, Fourier transform, filtering (noise reduction, edge detection), etc.; some key elements in human vision, color and image quality; the presentation of some popular image processing tools and techniques such as the Hough transform, mathematical morphology, optical flow and finally some basic notions in stereovision and 3D.

-- Become familiar with the classical image processing tools and software.
+• Become familiar with classical image processing tools and software.